-Up to 5 currently pending diagnostic events can be displayed in the Diagnostic list submenu along with the associated diagnostic information.
+In the Diagnostic list submenu, up to 5 currently pending diagnostic events can be displayed along with the related diagnostic information.
 If more than 5 diagnostic events are pending, the events with the highest priority are shown on the display.